Correa lawrenceana var. cordifolia

+Description

-DescriptionCorrea lawrenceana var. cordifolia is a shrub that typically grows to a height of 1–5 m and has leathery, broadly egg-shaped to heart-shaped leaves 25–105 mm long, 20–55 mm wide and thinly felty on the lower surface.
+Correa lawrenceana var. cordifolia is a shrub that typically grows to a height of 1–5 m and has leathery, broadly egg-shaped to heart-shaped leaves 25–105 mm long, 20–55 mm wide and thinly felty on the lower surface.
 The flowers are borne singly in leaf axils on a peduncle 1–5 mm long or in groups of two or three, each flower on a pedicel about 10 mm long.
 The calyx is cup-shaped, 4–5 mm long and hairy, and the corolla is cylindrical, 25–30 mm long and pink with a yellowish tip, rarely all yellow.
 Flowering mostly occurs in spring.

 Taxonomy

 The variety cordifolia was first formally described in 1961 by Paul Wilson in Transactions of the Royal Society of South Australia from specimens collected by Ernest Francis Constable on Mount Dromedary in 1953.

 Distribution and habitat

 This variety of C. lawrenceana grows in forest, including rainforest, on the coast and nearby tablelands of New South Wales and the Australian Capital Territory and south from Lake Conjola and Braidwood, to the far north-eastern corner of Victoria.